Tamara Harris, director

 - All science courses must be taken within the past seven years prior to admission to the nursing school.

-- Application Deadlines - The deadline for application for admission to the fall class is Feb.
+Application Deadlines - The deadline for application for admission to the fall class is Feb.
 1 each year.
 The deadline for the spring class is Aug.
 15 each year.
 Applications received after these deadlines may be considered only if vacancies still exist in the incoming class.
-The School of Nursing recommends that applications be completed four to six weeks prior to the deadline.
+The School of Nursing recommends that applications be completed and submitted four to six weeks prior to the deadline.
 It is the responsibility of the student to make sure that all application materials are received by NursingCAS prior to the stated deadline.
 When students apply, prerequisites must be completed by the end of the semester in which the application is submitted.
 Applications are not retained from semester to semester.
-For a student to re-apply, the student must request that NursingCAS roll over the application to the next period.
+For a student to re-apply, she or he must request that NursingCAS roll over the application to the next application period.

-- Eligibility - Any applicant who is not in good standing at another nursing program and is not eligible to continue or return to that program will be ineligible for admission into the School of Nursing program.
-If a student from another program has failed two or more nursing courses, that student will not be considered for admission.
+Eligibility - Any applicant who is not in good standing at another nursing program and is not eligible to continue or return to that program will be ineligible for admission into the SFA School of Nursing program.
+If a student from another program has failed two or more nursing courses, that student will not be considered in good standing for admission.
 Criminal background checks will be conducted on all nursing students upon being accepted into the program.
 A positive background check shows the student was arrested, charged and/or convicted of a crime.
-A positive background check may result in a student’s inability to attend clinical classes until a declaratory order is obtained from the Texas Board of Nursing.
-Resulting time delays could affect student progress.
-If a student knows of a possible problem, the student should seek a declaratory order from the Board of Nursing prior to or concurrent with application to the program.
+A positive background check may result in a student’s inability to start in the nursing program.
+A declaratory order from the Texas Board of Nursing will be required for admission consideration.
+If a student knows of a possible problem, the student should contact the Board of Nursing prior to or concurrent with application to the program.

-Uniforms, shoes, name pin, stethoscope and health insurance are all purchased prior to the first nursing course.
-A urinalysis for drug screening must be submitted prior to the first nursing course.
-Other requirements include TdaP immunization, MMR immunization; HBV immunization (or serological confirmation of immunity); two doses of varicella vaccine (unless first dose was received prior to age 13); serologic confirmation of immunity of varicella disease; annual TB screening; meningitis vaccine; polio vaccine; flu shot; and current American Heart Association BLS Healthcare Provider certification.
+Uniforms, shoes, stethoscope and health insurance are all purchased prior to the first nursing course.
+A student must submit documentation of the following to the School of Nursing prior to beginning the program: urinalysis for drug screening, current TdaP immunization, MMR immunization, HBV immunization (or serological confirmation of immunity), two doses of varicella vaccine (unless first dose was received prior to age 13) or serologic confirmation of immunity of varicella disease, annual TB screening, meningitis vaccine, polio vaccine, annual flu shot, and current American Heart Association BLS Healthcare Provider certification.
 If necessary, random drug screen costs will be incurred by the student.
 Traveling accommodations and expenses to clinical sites are the student’s responsibility.

 The DeWitt School of Nursing is accredited by the Accreditation Commission for Education in Nursing.